apchamberlain/poker-detector/README.md

 * Six of spades
 * Ace of spades

-...the input to `identify_poker_hands` should be `fAfBkAfDaD`.
+...the input to `identify_poker_hands` should be `fAfBcAfDaD`.

-The program reads from standard input, so you can try it out immediately, without first generating the complete set of standard data.
-The input does not need to be sorted--the cards in each row can be in any order (although there are two small helper scripts to sort all the sets of cards passed in, line by line:
+The program reads from standard input, so you can try it out immediately, without first generating the complete data set described in the next section.
+The input does not need to be sorted--that is, not only can the lines be in any order, but also the cards in each row can be in any order (although there are two small helper scripts to sort all the sets of cards passed in, line by line:
 `sort-each-hand-by-rank.pl` and `sort-each-hand-by-suit.pl`).

-`identify_poker_hands` should identify the example hand just given as a three of a kind.
-Note that although the cards also contain a pair (two of a kind), the three of a kind ranks higher in standard poker, so it takes precedence.
+For example: `identify_poker_hands` should identify the example hand just given, `fAfBcAfDaD`, as a three of a kind.
+Note that although the cards also contain a pair, in the sense that a pair is a subset of three of a kind, the three of a kind ranks higher in standard poker, so it takes precedence.

 The definitions and relative ranking of the hands are taken from [Wikipedia](http://en.wikipedia.org/wiki/List_of_poker_hands).